Policies

 Library Equipment

+All patrons have access to our computers and copy machines.
+Patrons will be monetarily responsible for any deliberate damage to any library property.
 The Shelton Libraries believe in fostering a safe environment for everyone to enjoy.
 Failure to comply with any of the policies can result in a permanent ban on computer usage and may be banned from both library branches.
 Authorities will be contacted if illegal acts are performed.

 Wireless Printing

-Wireless printing is available through the library public computers or any personal computer or device.
+Wireless printing is available through the library public computers or any person al computer or device.
 Copies must be picked up at the library and a charge for them can be paid at the Circulation Desk.
 Additional instructions are available on our website.
+Use of the computer is free; however, there is a charge for each page printed.

 The Plumb Memorial Public Library is a city department, and therefore follows the rules set forth by the City of Shelton.
 The Library uses its Meeting Room primarily for library-sponsored programs.